 Have you grabbed your Free

 “21 days to optimizing your innate energetic potential”?

 Using various segments from my archived newsletters I provide a dedicated 21-days of easy-to-do practices, meditations, diet/food recipes and suggestions plus other fun topics to follow along as you get to know your energetic/chakra system!
 This piece will explain what your seven basic chakras are, why they’re important, and how to work with them to bring balance.
-Just scroll down the “start here” page of my website to find the link!
+Just scroll down the “start here” page of my website to just below the “kind words section” to find the link!

 Here’s an archived post from a previous discussion on ancestral DNA if you’d like more on this amazing subject:

 Our Ancestors: “We Are Them; They Are Us.”
 And they can help us—or not.
 Within our DNA are our ancestors’ memories, which can nourish the dreams of our souls.” ~ Cyndi Dale